jonnor/formulate/README.md

 # formulate

-Experiment in how one can formulate executable mathematical models, which are *introspectable*: that can describe themselves, can be queried and explored.
+Experiment in how one can formulate executable mathematical models which are *introspectable*: that can describe themselves, can be queried and explored.

-Written in CoffeeScript, for use from JavaScript on node.js and browser
-- but in a way that models can also be used in embedded software/devices (in C).
+Written in CoffeeScript, for use from JavaScript on node.js and browser, but in a way that models can also be used in embedded software/devices (in C).

 ## Status